 In order to earn a certificate of completion, participants must complete all the requirements of this program, actively participating in 5 of 6 workshops.

-For more information contact Taylor Sevik, the coordinator of Fraternity and Sorority Life, tsevik AT_TOWSON
+For more information contact Roodinz Vital, Interim Director of Fraternity & Sorority Life, Rvital AT_TOWSON

 Similar to Greek Emerging Leaders, this is a series of workshops over six weeks but targeted for more seasoned leaders in the organization.
 This program is designed for current executive board members to fine-tune their leadership skills, get to know and gather resources from other chapter leaders and set goals for their fraternity or sorority.
 Topics will include motivating your chapter members, delegation skills, conflict management, strengths quest, etc.